sky-coder/IGV/README.md

 ## Dependencies
 ###1. serial
-A serial communication package from https://github.com/wjwwood/serial, forked as a submodule of this project.
+A serial communication package from https://github.com/wjwwood/serial, was installed for globally use after June 27, 2016.

 ###2. sicktoolbox & sicktoolbox_wrapper
 These two packages were installed for globally use instead of being used as